gavinlaking/vedeu/README.md

 To understand how Vedeu works, you need to familiarise yourself with some terms.

   - Interface: This is an area on the screen where you can take input or direct output.
 You will define it's colour and style, its dimensions, including position and give it a name.
 You can then direct the output of a command to this interface and Vedeu will ensure the content is placed there.
-Interfaces can be layered, allowing pseudo 3D effects (if that floats your boat), or to provide a richer application experience.

   - Line: An interface is composed of many lines.
 Their length being the width of the interface and their number being the height of the interface.